ChrisPenner/rasa/docs/Building-An-Extension.md

 `onEveryTrigger` if you're interested!
 It's pretty cool!
 But for now we'll just move on and trust that it does what it says.
-So we've got our function from our event type (Keypress), so let's try embedding it using `onEveryTrigger`; the function normally returns a reference to the newly created listener so that we could cancel the listener using `removeListener` later if we wanted to; but since we don't want to do that we'll use `onEveryTrigger_` which just discards it instead.
+So we've got our function from our event type (Keypress), so let's try embedding it using `onEveryTrigger` instead of `onInit`; the function normally returns a reference to the newly created listener so that we could cancel the listener using `removeListener` later if we wanted to; but since we don't want to do that we'll use `onEveryTrigger_` which just discards it instead.